Sahla-Smart-Solutions/.github/profile/README.md

 ## 🤝 Join Our Journey
 We believe in the power of collaboration.
 Our GitHub repositories are where ideas meet execution.
 Whether you're a developer, tech enthusiast, or visionary, there's always room for you to contribute or be inspired.

-Explore our projects.
+Explore & contribute to our projects.
 (We will soon be starting lots of open-source projects) Share feedback.
 Join discussions on our community Discord ([Discord Invite](https://discord.gg/CfD87dj9)).